-NEW ORLEANS -- It’s been two days since 17-year-old Shone Badon’s drowning in Lake Pontchartrain lead to his death.
+NEW ORLEANS - Wednesday made two days since 17-year-old Shone Badon’s drowning in Lake Pontchartrain which led to his death.

 "I seen one air bubble go up.
 I thought he was playing.
 I went under.
-I couldn't find him,” recalls Tara Pledger.
+I couldn't find him,” recalled Tara Pledger.

-The second drowning death in six weeks is a caution about the water that Pledger says she experienced first hand.
+The second drowning death in six weeks is a caution about the water that Pledger said she experienced first hand.